 Phone: (727) 736-4299

-Up next is a place called Cafe Alfresco that you can find in between a couple fascinating Dunedin museums like Penny Lane, Beatles Museum and the Dunedin History Museum and right next to the Dunedin Downtown Market.
+Up next is a place called Cafe Alfresco that you can find in between a couple of fascinating Dunedin museums like Penny Lane, Beatles Museum, and the Dunedin History Museum and right next to the Dunedin Downtown Market.

 This old-school family restaurant has a massive menu full of delicious things to try.
 Some of their best menu items are the sesame tuna salad and their chopped steak sandwich.